On This Page:

-The amount of information you receive from healthcare professionals after diagnosis may be overwhelming.
-Preparing in advance for meetings with the doctor and other members of the healthcare team can help you gather useful information and better understand your diagnosis and treatment options.
+The amount of information received from healthcare professionals after diagnosis may be overwhelming.
+Preparing in advance of meetings can help you gather useful information and better understand your diagnosis as well as treatment options.

 It can be very helpful to bring another person along to medical appointments.
-A friend or family member can be supportive, provide an extra set of ears, and ensure that all questions are answered.
+A trusted friend or family member can be supportive, provide an extra set of ears and ensure all questions are answered.
 Recording the meeting is a good way to avoid missing important information.
-Ask the doctor for permission to record the meeting.
+Always ask the doctor for permission before recording.

 - How many people with pancreatic cancer do you care for each year?

-- What have been the results for these people?
+- What have been the results for these patients?
 Did they have a similar diagnosis?

-- Do you work with a multidisciplinary team?
+- Do you work with a team of expert physicians to manage care?
 Who are they and what are their specialties?

 - What is my diagnosis?
 What type of pancreatic cancer do I have?

 - What is the stage of my cancer?
 What does this mean?